 He started studying for his CPA and continues to stay motivated.
 Their current goal is to make $100,000 a year as soon as possible—and they’re pretty close to hitting the mark!

 “We also started going to thrift stores and garage sales to buy things to sell on eBay,” he said.
 It’s become a fun family activity.
-Chris and his wife will pack up the kids, head out on the weekends, and let them pick out things they want to sell too.
+Chris and Lydia will pack up the kids, head out on the weekends, and let them pick out things they want to sell too.
 “It’s great because in California the weather is so nice,” he said.

 They don’t always score big.
 They often buy things for a dollar or two and sell them for $5 or $6.
 “But sometimes we get really lucky and the margins are just massive,” Chris said.
 “Most of the time we make a 300–400% turnaround, even including shipping costs.”

 No matter how they’re doing it, it’s definitely helping them increase their take-home pay and scoot closer to their yearly income goal.
 “It provides about $15,000 a year for us right now,” Chris said.